 Forklift accidents refer to incidents involving forklifts that result in injuries or fatalities, often occurring in industrial settings such as warehouses and construction sites.
 These accidents can occur due to a variety of factors, including operator error, mechanical failure, or unsafe working conditions.
 The most common types of forklift accidents include rollovers, pedestrian collisions, mechanical failures, and falling loads.

-Forklift accidents are a major safety concern worldwide, with OSHA estimating 35,000 to 62,000 injuries annually.
+Accidents with forklifts are a major safety concern worldwide, with OSHA estimating 35,000 to 62,000 injuries annually.
 Serious injuries involving pedestrians account for 34,900 or 36% fatalities every year.
 The manufacturing sector has the highest fatality rate at 42.5%, followed by construction at 23.8%.
 Other high-risk industries include transportation and warehousing, where nonfatal incidents are common due to the frequent use of forklifts for moving goods.

 Pedestrian impacts are frequently caused by operator inattention, poor warehouse layout, and a lack of clear pedestrian pathways.